 I lived for many years in countries where wiping after defecating is done very differently than in the USA.
 In India, like many countries, we stooped and pooped.
-Then after relieving ourselves, we’d clean our soiled anus with water using our left hand.
-We’d take some water from a nearby faucet or little pot and splash it on our anus several times and then wipe both our anus until clean and next, wash our hands they too were beautifully clean.
+Then after relieving ourselves, we’d clean our soiled anus by wetting down our left hand and wiping, then rinsing our hand and repeating until perfectly clean — both our anus and our hand.
+We’d take some water from a nearby faucet or little pot and splash it on our anus several times and then wipe our anus until clean and next, wash our hands they too were beautifully clean.
 No toilet paper needed or wasted.

-As some of you may know, Indians often eat with their hands.
-But worry not, only the left hand was used for this wiping — the Indian custom is that the right hand is reserved for eating food.
+As some of you may know, Indians often eat with their barehands.
+But worry not, they only eat with their right hand while their left hand is used solely wiping.

 To illustrate these stooping methods, I found some instructions for both an Indian toilet and a Japanese toilet teaching foreigners how to use their toilets.
 I could not find illustrations of the wiping technique.

-Inevitably, when my American acquaintances hear of the Indian butt wiping style they are disgusted to think about touching poop directly with their hands.
+Inevitably, when my American acquaintances hear of the Indian butt-wiping style they are disgusted to think about touching poop directly with their hands, yet alone touching their anus.
 They make fun of this primitive custom.
 In reaction to their parochial disgust, I often rant as follows:

 Oh, I see, instead I guess it is far more civilized to take a piece of paper and smear the poop into your butt crack.
-You Americans just keep taking swipes and then checking your tissue each time until you decide, “there, that is clean enough”, and seal the deal by pulling up your pants to allowing the remaining bits to evolve into butt hair dingle berries and to scent your office space all day long.
+You Americans just keep taking swipes and then checking your tissue each time until you decide, “there, that is clean enough”, and seal the deal by pulling up your pants to allowing the remaining bits to become dingle berries attached to your butt hairs.
+Then, those dingle berries scent your office space, home or school all day long.
 Yuck !
-Meanwhile, you let the precious remnants ferment until you eventually do the real cleaning in the shower or not.
+Meanwhile, you let the precious remnants ferment until you eventually do the real cleaning in your shower or bath where you touch your anus, so why not do it every time you shit?

 Here are some photo-shopped pics of toilet paper with various degrees of wiping.
 At what stage do you stop wiping?